ZackLarsen/ZackLarsen/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on production unsupervised and supervised ML systems in python to support clinical outreach teams.
-- 🌱 I’m currently learning containerization with Docker and Kubernetes/Kubeflow, cloud computing with Amazon Web Services and Microsoft Azure, and deep learning applications with Tensorflow and Pytorch.
+- 🌱 I’m currently learning Microsoft AzureML and Azure Data Lake, and deep learning applications with Pytorch.
-- 👯 I’m looking to collaborate on ways to incorporate ideas from causal inference to create more transparent and robust machine learning models and systems.
+- 👯 I’m looking to collaborate on ways to incorporate ideas from causal inference to create more transparent, interpretable and robust machine learning models and systems.

 ### My github pages sites: